 The Illinois Workers’ Compensation Act is essentially a “no fault” law and differs from the need to prove negligence or fault, as in other areas of personal injury law.
 In essence, when you are injured while working doing what you are supposed to be doing, you can recover against your employer.
 Your recovery is based upon your wages, your injury, and other factors.
 While the law is imperfect, it does provide an avenue for injured workers to receive compensation for their injuries.

-Specifically, the law in Illinois provides injured employees with payment for time lost from work, payment for medical expenses incurred as a result of the injury, and compensation based upon the severity and permanency of the injury.
-In select situations, the law also provides for people who are so severely injured that they cannot return to their job and must be retrained at the employer’s expense and/or paid a life-long stipend.
+Specifically, the law in Illinois provides injured employees with payment for time lost from work (TTD-Temporary Total Disability), payment for medical expenses incurred as a result of the injury, and compensation based upon the severity and permanency of the injury (PPD-Permanent Partial Disability).
+In select situations, the law also provides for people who are so severely injured that they cannot return to their job and must be retrained at the employer’s expense and/or paid a life-long stipend (PTD-Permanent Total Disability).
 In addition, the law sets forth penalties and interest for the unreasonable delay in paying benefits determined to be due to the injured person.
 Unfortunately, it is often essential to have a workers' compensation lawyer such as Stephen Hoffman representing you, as the insurance carrier for the employer will often ignore unrepresented claimants.